danyyen/Order-Intelligence/docs/DECISIONS.md

 This is the deeper log behind [../README.md](../README.md) — the tradeoffs I made and why, what this pipeline genuinely can't do yet, what actually broke while building it, and how I know it works beyond "the script exited 0."

+## Design Decisions

+**Why subprocesses?** Isolation and standalone debuggability — each stage can crash, be killed, or be rerun alone without touching shared runtime state.

+**Why filesystem?** Every intermediate output is inspectable and reruns are safe by default — nothing downstream runs until the file it depends on actually exists.

+**Why pseudonymization before S3?** The boundary is my laptop, not an IAM policy — sensitive fields should never exist in cloud storage even for a second.

+**Why shared mappings?** One customer, one pseudo ID, everywhere — without a shared table, cross-dataset joins downstream would silently break.

+**Why defer SCD2?** It's designed and tested, but dimension versioning belongs in the warehouse layer — dbt snapshots do it natively, building it twice in Python would be wasted work.

 ## Tradeoffs